davidlj95/website/README.md

 ## Quirks

-### Symlinked static assets don't work when serving locally

-When using Angular development server (either regular or SSR one), symbolic links seem not to work for static assets.
-So for instance `/profile.jpg` which is symlinked to `/assets/img/og.jpg` won't be served.
-And the server will redirect you towards main page (`/`).
-It works when building though, so it will appear in the built version.

 ## Rendering font subsets

 Some fonts included are a subset of a big font file.
 Before doing anything, please run